 Thread the chicken cubes onto the skewers leaving space on either end of skewers to allow for easy turning from side to side.
 Brush kebabs with 2 tablespoons oil, then season with salt and pepper.

-Bring the sauce to a boil, reduce heat and simmer for about 5 to 10 minutes until sauce has thickened to desired consistency.
+Whisk in the chicken stock, honey mustard and curry powder and combine well all ingredients.
+Bring the sauce to a boil, reduce heat, and simmer for about 5 to 10 minutes until sauce has thickened to desired consistency.

 Preheat your barbecue/grill for at least five minutes.

+Place kebabs on the barbecue.
+After about 5 minutes flip the kebabs and brush on the honey mustard sauce.
+Grill for another 5 minutes, flip kebabs and brush the other side with the sauce.
 The chicken kebabs should take about 10 minutes total to grill.
 Make sure they are cooked through on the inside and no longer pink.

+In a medium saucepan, heat 2 tablespoons olive oil.
+Sauté onion and garlic in oil for about 5 minutes.
+Add 2 cups Israeli couscous and cook until lightly browned.
 Add boiling chicken stock or water to couscous, reduce heat, and simmer for about 8 to 10 minutes.

+Allow couscous to cool to room temperature.
+Add pine nuts, parsley, chives, salt and pepper to taste and combine well.
 Sprinkle the juice of one lemon and drizzle about 1 to 2 tablespoons of olive oil over the couscous and mix well.